chrismeller/chris-mkii/README.md

 #Installation#
 Drop the theme directory into your `user/themes` directory and activate it via the admin.

-You'll also need the `cwm_companion` plugin for everything to work, since themes cannot hook all the actions needed (yet!).
-You can find it in its own branch and drop it in `user/plugins` and activate it.
+You'll also need the [cwm_companion](http://github.com/chrismeller/cwm_companion) plugin for everything to work, since themes cannot hook all the actions needed (yet!).
+Just drop it in `user/plugins` and activate it before you activate the theme.

 ##Navigation Block##
 The navigation block can hold any block contents.
 For a normal navigation menu of pages I recommend the [pagemenu](http://habariproject.org/dist/plugins/pagemenu/) plugin.